AdobeDocs/commerce-php/src/pages/architecture/modules/dependencies.md

 ---
-group: architecture-guide
-title: Module dependencies
+title: Module Dependencies | Commerce PHP Extensions
-menu_title: Module dependencies
+description: Learn about the two types of module dependencies in the Commerce framework; hard and soft.
 ---

+# Module dependencies

 ## Overview {#m2devgde-moddep-intro}